mosparo/documentation/docs/4_usage/4_rule_packages.md

 ## Manage rule packages

-Rules are a combination of one or more rules created by someone and hosted on an external server.
+Rule packages are a combination of one or more rules created by someone and hosted on an external server.
 These rules can be added and are automatically updated at regular intervals.

 A checksum is automatically created and checked when the rule package is updated to ensure the integrity of the rule parameters.